DMoenks/azure-ad-license-status/README.md

 :heavy_check_mark: Azure Active Directory Premium P1/P2 based on users covered by Conditional Access

+> DISCLAIMER: For performance reasons, Conditional Access coverage calculation only considers two separate 5-day time slots.
+The first being the most recent full Monday-Friday slot, the second being the same slot two weeks earlier.
+Although this should result in a mostly accurate coverage calculation, taking at least 4-day time slots into account for each time zone, it will inevitably disregard users with irregular access patterns.

 :heavy_check_mark: Azure Active Directory Premium P2 based on users in scope of Privileged Identity Management

 :heavy_check_mark: Defender for Office 365 P1/P2 based on protected Exchange Online recipients

 :x: Intune Device based on devices managed by Intune and used by unlicensed users

-> DISCLAIMER: For performance reasons, Conditional Access coverage calculation only considers two separate 4-day time slots.
-The first being the most recent full Monday-Friday slot, noon to noon, the second being the same slot two weeks earlier.
-Although this should result in a mostly accurate coverage calculation, taking at least 3-day time slots into account for each time zone, it will inevitably disregard users with irregular access patterns.

 ### 2.2 User level